suixinsuo/olympus-protocol/docs/Using Components.md

   > Why not override TRADE_INTERVAL in the derivative `uint public TRADE_INTERVAL = 0 seconds`?
     The reason is that even if we override the value with a new variable, the call of the parent functions buyTokens and sell tokens will be still accessing the super.TRADE_INTERVAL which is 7 days and fail.

-And in the test cases, we will require to use the stub:
+And in the test cases, we will need to use the stub:

 ```javascript
 const Fund = artifacts.require("OlympusTutorialFundStub");